zawzaww/aosp-android/README.md

-# PureAOSP
+# AOSPOne
-## Android Platform Manifest : My Personal Manifest for Building PureAOSP
+## Android Platform Manifest for Building AOSPOne

 [AOSP(Android Open Source Project)](https://source.android.com/setup/start/faqs#what-is-the-android-open-source-project)

-- What is PureAOSP?
-[PureAOSP](https://android.googlesource.com) is a free and Open-source unmodified Android OS also known as Pure Android.
+- What is AOSPOne?
+[AOSPOne](https://android.googlesource.com) is a free and Open-source unmodified Android OS also known as Pure Android.
-- This repository is aimed for reducing AOSP SourceCode's filesize for my personal AOSP projects.
+- This repository is aimed for reducing AOSP SourceCode's filesize for my personal AOSPOne project.
 - Removed unnecessary Android Git repositories: device trees, kernel trees, system packages, apps and others.
 - Supported OMS/substratum android theme engine.
-- You can use this personal AOSP repository if you need AOSP sources.
+- You can use this personal AOSPOne repository if you need AOSP sources.

-## How To Build PureAOSP for Android Devices
+## How To Build AOSPOne for Android Devices
 To get started with AOSP sources to build ROM, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).